top of page

 amanda-prospectpark37.jpg

-ABOUT
+ABOUT THE PRACTICE

 Whether through evening-length works, immersive installations, long-form social practice, or embodied workshops, each offering is a living inquiry: a ritual experiment designed to ask urgent questions, cultivate emotional and somatic healing, and reimagine how we live with one another—and with the earth.